ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-01-30-renting-a-property-continuing-our-discovery.md

 - Logic mapping of the seven concepts from Phase One for validation against project goals
 - Māori concept of [Kāinga](https://www.digital.govt.nz/blog/kainga-and-renting-a-property/)

-## What's next

-The report that covers both phases of the discovery will be posted on our toolkit soon.
-MBIE is investigating how evidence collected during this discovery can be used to inform existing and future tenancy related services.
+## What was the research used for?

+MBIE Tenancy Services have used this work for:
+- Design and development of a possible Tenancy Agreement Builder – direct outcome/concept from the discovery, supported by the evidence gathered.
+- Tenancy Bond Strategy – informing further research into the strategic role and direction of Tenancy Bond
+- Healthy Homes Standards campaign strategy – feeding into research for the strategic direction of public engagement with the Healthy Homes Standards
+- Multiple stakeholder engagement strategies with various audiences (e.g. Property Managers; Māori; etc.)
+- Looking into the viability of setting up online training modules that support Tenants, Landlords and Property Managers
+- A primer for new staff, and to raise awareness of the importance of relationships, behaviour change, tenant fear and other problems in the market.

-Again, thank you to all who participated, especially those who were interviewed, came into the lab to help us on our journey, or took the time to give feedback on what we found and our ideas for the future.
+Thanks to all who participated, especially those who were interviewed, came into the lab to help us on our journey, or took the time to give feedback on what we found and our ideas for the future.

+Due to the size of the report, a full copy of the report is available upon request.
 If you'd like to stay across any of the work coming out of the Lab, please join our [mailing list](https://confirmsubscription.com/h/j/7AA94B673345A7D5) .